olivergidora/final-project/README.md

 This was my final project as part of Concordia University's Data Science Diploma Program.

-For a video demonstration, please see the 'Demonstration Video' file.
+Please see a video overview here! https://youtu.be/Sl96R0eAZZI

 This project is a analysis of sales data conducted for Panier Quebecois, a Montreal startup that is an online farmer's market operating since 2020: https://panierquebecois.ca/en/